 Where you don’t have to work hard to communicate

-Most of the calls require only one technique: to listen, with empathy, and, hopefully, in the end to help the caller solve their own problem.
+Most of the calls require only one technique: to listen.

-“Here you don’t get treated as an expat or as a foreigner or as a Columbian living in Paris,” says Alex from the SOS Helpline.
+“Here you don’t get treated as an expat or as a foreigner,” says Alex from the SOS Helpline.
 “We’re simply someplace to call where you don’t have to work hard to communicate.”

-It’s the only such helpline in France and they get calls from all over the country, even from all over Europe, and even from French people who may feel more comfortable talking about some topics to a non-French person.
+It’s the only such helpline in France.
+They get calls from all over the country, even from all over Europe, and even from French people who may feel more comfortable talking about some topics to a non-French person.

 “We are there to listen in a non-judgmental and non-directive way.
 We can’t really do a thing besides listening and without tipping over into advice-giving,” says Alex.
 “What we don’t get is people playing about calling just to practise their English.”